telefonicaid/kafnus/doc/06_kafnus_connect.md

 ---

-## 🧩 Kafka Connect Plugins
+## 🧩 Kafnus Connect Plugins

-Kafka Connect plugins are automatically built into the Docker image.
+Kafnus Connect plugins are automatically built into the Docker image.

-You can inspect them at runtime under the `kafka-connect-custom/plugins/` directory.
+You can inspect them at runtime under the `kafnus-connect/plugins/` directory.
-This directory is **populated automatically** during the Docker build using the logic defined in the [Dockerfile](/kafka-connect-custom/Dockerfile).
+This directory is **populated automatically** during the Docker build using the logic defined in the [Dockerfile](/kafnus-connect/Dockerfile).

 ### 1. JDBC Plugin for PostGIS

-Path: `kafka-connect-custom/plugins/kafka-connect-jdbc/`
+Path: `kafnus-connect/plugins/kafka-connect-jdbc/`

 Includes: